OXID-eSales/testing_library/README.md

 * eShop version 4.9.4/5.2.4 or later
 * Latest Composer version
+* PHP cURL extension
+* Not compatible with Windows (use VM instead)

 This library can be used to test modules with earlier shop versions, but it will not be possible to run shop tests.